 I welcome you to this space on behalf of all the people who are part of Patrimonio Nacional.
-We are a unique historical-cultural institution in the world, with more than 6 million visitors a year, 154,000 pieces from the royal collections and 22,000 hectares of environmentally rich green spaces.
+We are a unique historical-cultural institution in the world, with more than 6 million visitors a year, 154,000 pieces from the royal collections and more than 18,000 hectares of environmentally rich green spaces.

 But Patrimonio Nacional is more than the sum of objects, monuments and spaces of incalculable value; Patrimonio Nacional is the autonomous body whose mission is to display, conserve and raise awareness of the assets that the Crown requires to carry out the representative work conferred on it by our Constitution and thus show the heritage of our past and the strength we share to build our future together.
 This is one of the tasks that define and give meaning to Patrimonio Nacional.